-2. Discomfort that may disappear during warm-up but reappears at the end of activity;
+2. The discomfort that may disappear during warm-up but reappears at the end of activity;

-3. Discomfort that gets worse during the activity;
+3. The discomfort that gets worse during the activity;

 4. Pain or discomfort all the time.

-If physiotherapy is started at the Stage 1, patient can continue activity as long as the injury does not worsen.
+If physiotherapy is started at Stage 1, the patient can continue acting as long as the injury does not worsen.

-If patient presents at Stage 2, patient may continue activity at a modified pain-free level while being treated.
+If the patient presents at Stage 2, the patient may continue activity at a modified pain-free level while being treated.
 Treatment must continue until completely healed.

-If the injury progresses to Stage 4, similar procedure should be followed as Stage 3.
+If the injury progresses to Stage 4, a similar procedure should be followed as Stage 3.

 Causes of Overuse Injury